AKsamus/mechtronics/README.md

 This repo is meant for display purpose only
-This repo records of all the projects that I have done We get access to different level of resources throughout life but based on what was available to me I think listed projects are good
+This repo records all the projects that I have done
+We get access to different level of resources throughout life but based on what was available to me I think listed projects are good